 10 Things Every INFJ Personality Type Should Know

-There are times when INFJs want to be around people (although not typically for long periods of time).
+INFJs like to spend time alone and enjoy exclusivity.
+However, there are times when they want to be around people (although not typically for long periods of time, but this does depend on the individual and their relationship with those around them).
 In fact, most friends and acquaintances of INFJs know them as extroverted and sociable individuals.
-People in such friendships may get confused because, at times, INFJs become overwhelmed and withdraw from people.
-INFJs are selective when it comes to choosing their real friends.
+People in such friendships may sometimes feel confused because, at times, INFJs can become overwhelmed and withdraw from people.
+INFJs tend to be selective when it comes to choosing their genuine friends—similar to the INFP personality type, which is characterized by having a small, tight-knit group of friends.

-People with an INFJ personality like helping others and making the world a better place.
+People with an INFJ personality often like helping others and making the world a better place.
 Although they can be strong-willed and decisive, INFJs do not use those qualities for personal gain.
-Instead, they use it to help others.
+Instead, they are more inclined to use it to help others.
 When people are in trouble, INFJs like providing thoughtful advice rather than telling them what they should do.
-Most INFJs see helping other people as their main purpose in life.
+Many INFJs see helping other people as their main purpose in life.
 INFJs enjoy participating in charities and non-governmental organizations.
 They genuinely care about people's welfare.

 Rather, INFJs like to know about others’ inner worlds and talk about more significant life issues.
 They make great conversationalists and can easily read people; as a result, they can strongly feel others' feelings.
 They are very empathetic and can usually feel the pain or the joy that others feel.
 This leads them to "take on" the problems of the world in many cases.
 Some people who consider themselves INFJs may seek the help of a professional counselor who can assist them in meeting their own needs instead of constantly “people-pleasing.”